unfoldingWord-dev/Resource-Container/docs/linking.rst

 Linking
 =======

-A resource container link provides navigable directions to a Resource Container.
+A Resource Container (RC) link provides navigable directions to a Resource Container.

 All resource container links follow a very simple structure in two different flavors: Anonymous and Titled.
 The link path is the Resource Container slug where the slug delimiter is replaced by a slash ``/`` character.